Hafez: Divan-e-Hafez

 Divan Hafez is a book containing all the remaining poems of Hafez.
 Most of these poems are in Persian and the most crucial part of this Divan is ghazals.
 There are poems in other poetic formats such as piece, ode, Masnavi and quatrain in this Divan.

 There is no evidence that most of Hafez's poems were destroyed.
-In addition, Hafez was very famous during his lifetime; Therefore, the small number of poetry in the court indicates that he was not a prolific poet.
+In addition, Hafez was very famous during his lifetime.
+Therefore, the small number of poetic compositions we have available indicates that he was not a prolific poet.

-Hafez's Divan was probably compiled for the first time by Mohammad Glendam after his death.
-Of course, some unconfirmed reports indicate that Hafez published his court in 770 AH. that is, edited more than twenty years before his death.
+It is likely that Hafez's Divan was compiled for the first time by Mohammad Glendam after his death.
+Unconfirmed reports indicate that Hafez published his court in AH 770 (1368). that is, edited more than twenty years before his death.

 Death and the tomb

-The year of Hafez's death is 791 AH.
-Hafez was buried in the prayer hall of Shiraz called hafezieh.
-In 855 AH, after the conquest of Shiraz by Abolghasem Babar Teymouri, they built a tomb under the command of his minister, Maulana Mohammad Mamaei.
+The year of Hafez's death is AH 791 (1389).
+Hafez was buried in the prayer hall of Shiraz called the Hafezieh.
+In AH 855 (1451), after the conquest of Shiraz by Abolghasem Babar Teymouri, they built a tomb under the command of his minister, Maulana Mohammad Mamaei.